What does Colin mean?

-Colin \c(o)-lin\ as a boys' name is pronounced KOH-lin, KAH-lin.
+Colin [col-in] as a boys' name is pronounced KOH-lin, KAH-lin.
 It is of Irish, Scottish and Gaelic origin, and the meaning of Colin is "young creature".
 Diminutive form of the medieval name Col or Colle, a short form of Nicholas (Greek) "people of victory".
 In Scotland, it has been used as an anglicized form of Cailean (Gaelic), popular among the Campbells and the MacKenzies.
 See also Collin.
 Secretary of State Colin Powell; actors Colin Farrell, Colin Firth.

-Colin is a very popular first name for males (#378 out of 1220, Top 31%) and also a very popular surname for both adults and children (#7992 out of 88799, Top 9%).
-(2000 U.S. Census)
+Colin is a very popular first name for males (#378 out of 1220, Top 31%) and also a very popular surname for both adults and children (#5697 out of 150436, Top 4%).
+(2000 U.S. Demographics)

-Charted below is the birth name popularity of Colin for boys.
-Colin reached its peak position of #85 in the U.S. in 2004, and is presently at #140.
-(2014 Birth Statistics)
+Colin reached its peak position of #85 in the U.S. in 2004, and is presently at #172.
+(2015 U.S. SSA Records)

 Which version is better?with its variant forms and related boy names.
 Nicholas (#62 via latest list), Cole (#115), Collin (#264) and Collins are the prominent variation forms of Colin (#172 via latest list) appearing in the Top 2000.
 Usage of these forms of Colin was widespread among parents 20 years ago (median #480) and is now much diminished (#522, ▼64%), with the version Nicholas falling out of fashion.